jlewi/foyle/docs/content/en/docs/getting-started/locally.md

    ```

 1. Inside VSCode configure RunMe to use Foyle
-   1. Open the VSCode setting palette
+   1. Open the VSCode settings palette
+   1. Search for `Runme > Experiments: Ai Auto Cell`
+      * Check the box to set the option to true
    1. Search for `Runme: Ai Base URL`
    1. Set the address to `http://localhost:${HTTP_PORT}/api`
       * The default port is 8877
       * If you set a non default value then it will be the value of `server.httpPort`

 ## Try it out!